yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 9. In the Back Up Database dialog, select **Media Options** in the Select a page pane, and then set the following:

     - Select **Back up to the existing media set** and then select **Overwrite all existing backup sets**.
     - Under Reliability, check the box for **Perform checksum before writing to media**.
-This is require by DMS when using the backup to restore the database to SQL MI.
+This is required by DMS when using the backup to restore the database to SQL MI.

     ![In the Back Up Database dialog, the Media Options page is selected, and Overwrite all existing backup sets and Perform checksum before writing to media are selected and highlighted.](media/ssms-back-up-database-media-options.png "Back Up Database")